rails/rails-dev-box/README.md

 * Memcached

-## What's Next
+## Recommended Workflow

-The first time you log into the box you generally want to configure Git:

-    git config --global user.name "John Doe"
-    git config --global user.email johndoe@example.com

-set up your SSH keys, and clone your fork.
+The recommended workflow is

+* edit in the host computer and

+* test within the virtual machine.

+Just clone your Rails fork in the very directory of the Rails development box in the host computer:

+    host $ ls
+    README.md   Vagrantfile puppet
+    host $ git clone git@github.com:<your username>/rails.git

+Vagrant mounts that very directory as _/vagrant_ within the virtual machine:

+    vagrant@rails-dev-box:~$ ls /vagrant
+    puppet  rails  README.md  Vagrantfile

+so we are ready to go to edit in the host, and test in the virtual machine.

+This workflow is convenient because in the host computer one normally has his editor of choice fine-tuned, Git configured, and SSH keys in place.

 ## Virtual Machine Management

 When done just log out with `^D` and suspend the virtual machine

-    vagrant suspend
+    host $ vagrant suspend

 then, resume to hack again

-    vagrant resume
+    host $ vagrant resume

 Run

-    vagrant halt
+    host $ vagrant halt

 to shutdown the virtual machine, and

-    vagrant up
+    host $ vagrant up

 to boot it again.

 And to completely wipe the virtual machine from the disk **destroying all its contents**:

-    vagrant destroy # DANGER: all is gone
+    host $ vagrant destroy # DANGER: all is gone

 Please check the [Vagrant documentation](http://vagrantup.com/v1/docs/index.html) for more information on Vagrant.